-The principal accounting policies applied in the preparation of these financial statements are set out below.
+The material accounting policies applied in the preparation of these financial statements are set out below.
 These policies have been consistently applied to both years presented, unless otherwise stated.

-21.1 Basis of preparation
+20.1 Basis of preparation

-The financial statements of the Branch have been prepared in accordance with PFRS.
-The term PFRS in general includes all applicable PFRS, PAS, and interpretations of the PIC, Standing Interpretations Committee ("SIC") and International Financial Reporting Interpretations Committee ("IFRIC") which have been approved by the Financial Reporting Standards Council ("FRSC") and adopted by the SEC.
+The financial statements of the Company have been prepared in accordance with PFRS Accounting Standards which comprise the following authoritative literature:

+- PFRS Accounting Standards - Philippine Accounting Standards (PAS) Standards - Interpretations issued by the International Financial Reporting Interpretations Committee (IFRIC), Philippine Interpretations Committee (PIC), and Standing Interpretations Committee (SIC) as approved by the Financial and Sustainability Reporting Standards Council (FSRSC) and the Board of Accountancy, and adopted by the SEC.

-The financial statements have been prepared under the historical cost basis, except for AFS financial assets and plan assets which have been measured at fair value.
+The financial statements have been prepared under the historical cost basis, except for AFS securities and plan assets which have been measured at fair value.

-The preparation of financial statements in conformity with PFRS requires the use of certain critical accounting estimates.
+The preparation of financial statements requires the use of certain critical accounting estimates.
 It also requires management to exercise its judgment in the process of applying the Branch's accounting policies.
-The areas involving higher degree of judgment or complexity, or areas where assumptions and estimates are significant to the financial statements are disclosed in Note 19.
+The areas involving higher degree of judgment or complexity, or areas where assumptions and estimates are significant to the financial statements are disclosed in Note 18.